jillesca/ncpeek/README.md

 Under `ncpeek/devices` you can find two examples, [devnet_xe_sandbox.json](ncpeek/devices/devnet_xe_sandbox.json) and [devnet_xr_sandbox.json](ncpeek/devices/devnet_xr_sandbox.json).

-The [ncpeek/devices](ncpeek/devices/) directory is the default directory for `ncpeek` to look for the device settings.
-To use other directories for your device settings, pass the relative or absolute path to `ncpeek`.
+> Default directory is [ncpeek/devices](ncpeek/devices/) for `ncpeek` to look for the device settings.
+To use other directories for your device settings, add the relative or absolute path to the filename.

-## Operations

-Currently only uses the [GET operation](ncpeek/netconf_session.py#L34) to retrieve data.
-As time goes, more operations could be added.

 ## Filters

-> The ncpeek supports relative and absolute paths.
-Default directory is [ncpeek/filters](ncpeek/filters)
+> Default directory is [ncpeek/filters](ncpeek/filters).
+To use other directories for your filters, add the relative or absolute path to the filename.

 ### XML